-As a parent, I have found myself in many situations over the years where I had to make a personal sacrifice or two to help my children safe and happy.
-Unfortunately, that means I’ve missed out on several sporting events and even a couple of concerts.
+“Can I take my baby to a concert” might not be your first question as a new parent, but it’s important for avid music lovers.
+Unfortunately, most concerts aren’t great venues for babies, and that means I’ve missed out on several sporting events and even a couple of concerts.
 In the end, I just didn’t think it was worth it to take a baby to a place like a concert.

-If you are on the fence about taking a baby to a concert, I would highly recommend that you find a babysitter or plan to sit this one out.
-Concert environments are meant for adults, plain and simple, and that means there won’t be any thought put into the safety and wellbeing of children, especially babies.
-Depending on the type of concert, there is a significant chance your baby could get sick or hurt and will likely negatively impact other people attending the show.
+It’s probably best to find a babysitter or plan to sit this one out.
+Concert environments are meant for adults, and that means there won’t be any thought put into the safety and well-being of children, especially babies.
+There’s also a significant chance your baby could get sick or hurt and will likely negatively impact other people attending the show.

 We’ve all been there before.